 Why Do Dogs Hate Fireworks?

 It’s clear that canines aren’t the biggest fans of the yearly July 4th spectacle that humans fondly call fireworks.
 Every year, dog pawrents go the extra mile to ensure that their fur babies can feel safe during the celebratory explosions occurring across the country.
 Still, even with our best efforts fireworks remain one of the most frightening ordeals that dogs go through.
-But why exactly are fireworks so dreaded by our canine companions?
+But why exactly are dogs afraid of fireworks?

 Photo by Camylla Battani